aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 ## Prerequisites (required)

 This deployment requires you to have access to the Claude 3 Sonnet model.
-This can be requested through the Bedrock console.
+This can be requested through the Bedrock console.[Bedrock Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for Claude 3 Sonnet Model

 ## Deployment Steps (required)